Weather Averages for Algarve in March

 There are also numerous good historic sites in the Algarve, and scenic hotspots.
 For example, the Cerro da Villa ruins are located in Villamoura, and date as far back as the 1st century.
 There is a museum with some Roman mosaics in an adjacent outdoor area, alongside other attractions.

-The Fortress of Sagres at Sagres on the coast of the Algarve is impressively mainly for its views over the nearby bay and ocean.
+The Fortress of Sagres at Sagres on the coast of the Algarve is one of the most impressive historical buildings in the whole of the region.
+The fortress boasts stunning panoramic views and on a clear day you may be lucky enough to see out all the way to the inlet of Mareta and Sao Vincente Cape.
 If the weather is favourable for outdoor activities, you may also catch some local fishermen fishing around the nearby coastline.

 Dates for the diary

-March features the Festival of Hot Bread and Fresh Cheese (Feira do Pão Quente e Queijo Fresco).
-It takes place in Vaqueiros on the 10th March each year, and celebrates breads and chesses, in association with local entertainment, making it a good occasion for a day-trip to Vaqueiros.
+March features the Festival of Hot Bread and Fresh Cheese (Feira do Pao Quente e Quejilo Fesco).
+It takes place in Vaquerios on March 10th every year, and celebrates the finest local breads and cheeses, in association with local entertainment, making it a great occasion for a day-trip to Vaqueiros.

-The EXPOMAR Fair (Fair of the Sea and Nautical Activities) takes place in Olhao, and features sea-related exhibitions, seminars from scientists, and competitions.
+The EXPOMAR Fair (Fair of the Sea and Nautical Activities) takes place in Olhao, and features an exhibition covering a variety of areas such as fishing, recreational boating, specialised equipment and seminars from some of the leading experts in the Algarve area.

 Where to eat & drink